Menu

 The spiteful and self-serving antics of HBC are in their way like the modern Parliamentary device of the ‘Henry VIII clause’: the government will decide what suits the government.
 HBC officers don’t like their errors being pointed out, and frequently stop it or block it, and have long since forfeited the benefit of any doubt about this abuse of power.
 (As an added effect, committee members don’t get to read the censored parts of censored statements, leading to injustice and a disservice to democracy.)

 The Council’s practices are arbitrary and authoritarian.
-Often they treat local residents as a nuisance and with faint contempt.
-With a record of shabbiness and pettiness like theirs, it’s not derogatory to note that their low public esteem is self-inflicted.
+Often they treat local residents as a nuisance.
+With a record of carelessness, shabbiness and pettiness like theirs, it’s not derogatory to note that their low public esteem is self-inflicted.
 Evaluating HBC with informed comment is not ipso facto derogatory.
 The Council planning department lacks professionalism, but it doesn’t lack laxness for developers, and is evasive both of the truth and good process.
 It remains authoritarian and heavyhanded: bullying, obstructive and less than competent.

 HBC planning officers’ statements deserve scepticism.
 Hastings deserves a significantly better planning department.